tdwg/bdq/tg2/_review/docs/tutorial/index.md

 * Existing proposals tagged as [DO NOT IMPLEMENT](https://github.com/tdwg/bdq/issues?q=label%3A%22DO%20NOT%20IMPLEMENT%22) that would fill the desired gap, but have been rejected for implementation.
 These Tests should be reconsidered only with great caution.
 * **Note that all of these issues in GitHub are Closed, the default issue search which includes is:open will not find them.**

-There is an existing definition for a Test, [VALIDATION_FOOTPRINTWKT_NOTEMPTY](https://github.com/tdwg/bdq/issues/226), in the documented Supplementary Tests.
+There is an existing definition for a Test, [VALIDATION_FOOTPRINTWKT_NOTEMPTY](https://github.com/tdwg/bdq/issues/226), in the documented [Supplementary](<../../index.md#supplementary> "Tests regarded as not [CORE](<../../index.md#core> "Tests for evaluating biodiversity data quality as represented by the values of `Darwin Core` terms.
+CORE tests address identified user needs, are widely applicable, informative, unambiguous, well defined, and straight f…") because of one or more reasons: Not widely applicable; not clearly matched to an identified data quality need; not informative concerning the 'quality' or lack of quality of the data; likely t…") Tests.

 Looking at the description of that Test we see: